raicg/tray_client/README.md

 #HACKTOBERFEST

-Everybody who wants to participate on the Hacktoberfest can create PR on this repository!
+Everybody who wants to participate on the Hacktoberfest can create PR on this repository!!!